Learning on manifolds without manifold learning: Proofs

 \end{proof}

 A limitation of the Bernstein concentration inequality is that it only considers a single $x$ value.
-Since we are interested in supremum-norm bounds, we must first relate the supremum-norm of $Z_j$ over all $x\in \mathbb{S}^Q$ to a finite set of points.
+Since we are interested in supremum-norm bounds, we must first relate the supremum norm of $Z_j$ over all $x\in \mathbb{S}^Q$ to a finite set of points.
 We set up the connection in the following lemma.

 \begin{lemma} Let $\nu$ be any (bounded variation) measure on $\mathbb{X}$.
 Then there exists a finite set $\mathcal{C}$ of size $|\mathcal{C}|\sim n^{Q}$ such that \be \norm{\int_{\mathbb{X}}\Phi_{n,q}(\circ\cdot y)d\nu(y)}_{\mathbb{S}^Q}\leq 2\max_{x\in \mathcal{C}}\abs{\int_{\mathbb{X}}\Phi_{n,q}(x\cdot y)d\nu(y)}. \ee \end{lemma}